 Now where to start?
 You’ve spent so much time reading about the awesome benefits and flexibility, now it’s time to put your business plan in motion.
 It won’t take long, but there are a few steps to take to put yourself out there.

 It’s safe to say that there are thousands of social media managers out there bidding on projects.
 It’s advantageous for you to stay abreast of the latest trends, technology, and insight.
 There are a number of online marketing courses available.
-Any way to stay ahead of the competition and allow yourself to stand out, the better.
+Many ways to stay ahead of the competition and allow yourself to stand out, the better.

 While there are a number of courses available that are reasonably priced, there are also many free useful online courses for marketing, more specifically, social media marketing.
 You can find courses on Skillshare, Udemy, HubSpot Academy and Google Analytics Academy Courses to name a few.